Cello Concerto No. 1 (Villa-Lobos)

-History

 Villa-Lobos was trained as a cellist, beginning at age 6 when his father, an amateur cellist, gave him first lessons on a viola converted to a small cello.
 He became a professional cellist.
 He composed his first cello concerto in 1913, as he dated the manuscript.
 It was his first large scale orchestral composition, written when he had not yet developed a personal style.

 The cello concerto was premiered at the Teatro Municipal in Rio de Janeiro on 10 May 1919 with soloist Newton Pádua and the composer conducting.

 Structure and scoring

 The concerto is in three movements:

-It is scored for an orchestra consisting of piccolo, two flutes, two oboes, two clarinets, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, harp and strings.
+It is scored for an orchestra consisting of piccolo, two flutes, two oboes, two clarinets, two bassoons, four horns, three trumpets, three trombones, tuba, timpani, harp, and strings.

 The music has been described as "full of youthful energy".
 The music shows the influence of Tchaikovsky.
 A performance lasts about twenty minutes.